What are the benefits of deep tissue massage?

 Massage therapy VS. Rolfing

 Rolfing is a deep manipulation exercise that offers nearly the same benefits as massage.
-It aids in decreasing pain, correcting posture, improving healing, relieving tension, and lowering stress.
+It helps reduce pain, improve posture, enhance healing, relieve tension, and lower stress.

-In 1950, Rolfing was introduced by Dr Ida Rolf, who initiated this practice to help treat the damaged fascia.
-These are the sheets or bands of fibres of connective tissue in the body, located under the skin, that support the muscles and organs.
+In 1950, Rolfing was introduced by Dr Ida Rolf, who developed the practice to help treat damaged fascia.
+These are the sheets or bands of connective tissue in the body, located beneath the skin, that support muscles and organs.

 Nowadays, Rolfing is performed in nearly 10 sessions by professional practitioners to treat conditions such as low energy, stress, neck or back pain, and limited mobility.

-According to Rolf, Rolfing improves the functioning and overall alignment of the body compared to deep tissue massage, which focuses on relieving and relaxing muscle discomfort.
-The practitioners of Rolfing concentrate on the whole body to improve alignment or posture, rather than just addressing one specific tense area.
+According to Rolf, Rolfing improves the body’s function and overall alignment, whereas deep tissue massage focuses on relieving and relaxing muscle discomfort.
+Rolfing practitioners focus on the whole body to improve alignment and posture, rather than just addressing a single tense area.

 Massage Therapy VS. Chiropractic Care